Kinetic energy driven stripe formation and pairing in repulsive electronic systems: Putting all of the pieces together: extended lattice states

-We found that if we assume that somehow the antiferromagnet has a ferromagnetic domain wall, holes will automatically localize on this topological line.
-Furthermore we looked at the movement of a single hole on this staggered ladder and found that it behaves as a single quasiparticle that moves along the ladder in steps of two.
+We found that if we assume that, somehow, the antiferromagnet has a ferromagnetic domain wall, holes will automatically localize on this topological line.
+Furthermore, we looked at the movement of a single hole on this staggered ladder and found that it behaves as a single quasiparticle that moves along the ladder in steps of two.
 Two electrons on an empty lattice try to be as far apart as possible.
+Two holes on an otherwise half filled ladder, however, form a bound pair.
+Fusing all of these findings together, and considering not only a single domain wall but rather a larger lattice, we obtain stripe configurations suggested by DMRG calculations \cite{WS}, mean-field theory, and other treatments.
+As has long been emphasized, DMRG computations are performed with open boundary conditions.
+These boundary conditions favor (and, in some cases, may trigger) the formation of stripes and other inhomogeneities.
+Thus, stripes as seen by DMRG may be argued to be stem from boundary effects.
+The DMRG results with open boundary conditions have been analyzed via bosonization and other means \cite{Ian}.
+Notwithstanding the precise character of the pristine lowest energy states and the importance of boundary effects in DMRG, similar patterns (including other geometries- those of diagonal and horizontal site-centered stripes) are found by numerous other means of analysis, e.g., \cite{corboz}.
+Our analysis illustrates that stripes may be stabilized by kinetic constrained.
+That is not to say that these are the only possible low energy states.

-Two holes on an otherwise halffilled ladder, however, form a bound pair.
-Fusing all of these findings together, we obtain the stripes as seen by the DMRG calculations of White and Scalapino \cite{WS}.
-The arguments that we employed throughout were very pedestrian and general.
+The arguments that we employed in the current work were very pedestrian and general.
 Throughout we invoked the sublattice parity principle and the related staggering potentials.
 Our findings are further supported by numerical calculations on the $t$-$J$ model.
-We give a very simple physical interpretation for the stripes found by DMRG.
+We give a very simple physical interpretation for the stripes found by DMRG and other methods.

 A hole is on the stripe will delocalize by the hybridization of the upper and lower leg.
 If we place a hole on the upper leg, the hole will almost immediately jump to the lower leg and vice verse.
 In numerical calculations, we will therefore find the linear superposition of a hole and the electron depicted in Fig. (\ref{DmRg}).